Ford Escort (Europe): South Africa

 The Escort was also available in South Africa, as hatchback only, from March 1981, with the 1.3 and 1.6 litre engines.
 The South African Escorts differ only slightly from European ones, as a result of local parts content regulations.
 The XR3 was also sold, known simply as the Ford XR3 and later XR3i, rather than the Ford Escort XR3.

-Fourth generation (1986–1992)
+Fourth generation (1986)

 The fourth version of the Ford Escort was launched in March 1986, with only a small number of changes.
-Although popularly regarded as a fourth generation model (and is popularly known as the "Mark IV"), internally within Ford it was regarded as a Mark III facelift and consequently carried the codename 'Erika-86'.
+Although popularly regarded as a fourth-generation model / known as the 'Mark IV', internally within Ford it was regarded as a Mark III facelift, and consequently carried the codename 'Erika-86'.